Northwood College 11 Plus (11+) Entrance Exam Information – Key Details

 Northwood College Admissions Criteria

 Northwood College is a member of the London Consortium and as such, follows its Agreed Code of Practice for all admissions.
-Year 7 is one of the college’s main points of entry and admission is determined by student performance in the school’s entrance test.
-As per the other schools in the Consortium, the Northwood College entrance test takes place in January of the year of entry.
+Year 7 is one of the college’s main points of entry and admission is determined by student performance in the entrance test.
+As per the other schools in the Consortium, the deadline for taking the entrance test is in early December of the year preceding entry.

-Year 7 places are offered based on a student’s overall performance in the cognitive test, interview and reference.
+Year 7 places are offered based on a student’s overall performance in the entrance test, interview and reference.

 For further information on Northwood College’s Year 7 admissions process, please contact the Registrar on 01923 845007 or email firstname.lastname@example.org.

 Northwood College hosts a small number of open events for parents.
-These events give students and parents the opportunity to meet the college’s headteacher and view the Senior School on a normal school day.
-As places are strictly limited, parents are advised to call 01923 825446 to book a place.
+These events give students and parents the opportunity to meet the college’s Headteacher and view the Senior School on a normal school day.
+As places are strictly limited, parents are advised to reach out to the school to book a place.

-Northwood College Year 7 entry, eleven plus Assessment
+Northwood College Year 7 Entry, 11 Plus Assessment

-There will be no other written assessments.
-The Consortium has implemented this new cognitive test to identify pupils’ overall academic potential, rather than their ability to retain knowledge for a particular exam.
+There will be no written assessments.
+The Consortium has implemented this new assessment to identify pupils’ overall academic potential, rather than their ability to retain knowledge for a particular exam.

-Students can take the test at any school in the Consortium and parents will receive test results in February.
+Students can take the test at any school in the Consortium, or at their current school if it uses the Pretest.

 How to Prepare for the Northwood College 11 plus Entrance Test

-Whatever a student’s current attainment level, investing additional time for preparation in the lead-up to the entrance test will likely improve their confidence ahead of the actual exam.
-As the assessment focuses on Maths, Verbal Reasoning and Non-Verbal Reasoning, we would recommend our selection of eleven plus papers that are designed in the CEM style.
-All our packs include answers so you can quickly check your child’s work and identify where they might need to focus and improve.
+Whatever a student’s current attainment level, investing additional time for preparation in the lead-up to the entrance test will likely improve her confidence ahead of the actual exam.
+All our Pretest practice tests, courses and skill-specific resources include answers and comparative rankings so you can quickly identify where your daughter might need to focus and improve.
+Please click the link below to learn more.

 We hope you find this article useful.
 Please don’t hesitate to get in touch if you need some advice or if you have any questions or queries.